indico/js-flask-urls/README.md

 # Flask URLs in JS - the clean way!

 I should really write something nicer here.
 Later.
 Or maybe you want to send a PR?
-For now, check out the `example` folder for a small example app showing how to use this!
+For now, check out the `example` and `react-example` folder for small example apps showing how to use this.
+The `react-example` uses the Babel macro which can be used with an unejected `create-react-app` setup.

 ## Releases